gotthardp/lorawan-server/doc/Backends.md

 To include node-specific attributes the topics may include following patterns:
  * `{devaddr}` that matches the DevAddr of the node
  * `{group}` that matches the node group

+If the Connector is *Enabled* and a *Subscribe* topic is defined the server will automatically connect to the MQTT broker and subscribe this topic.

 Please read the [Integration Guide](Integration.md) for detailed information on how to connect to a generic MQTT server like RabbitMQ, AWS IoT, Azure IoT Hub or